morrilet/TutorialWorldGenerationWiki/Additional-Facet-Production.md

     @Override
     public void process(GeneratingRegion region) {

+        //Don't forget you sometimes have to extend the borders.
+        //extendBy(top, bottom, sides) is the method used for this.

         Border3D border = region.getBorderForFacet(HouseFacet.class);
         HouseFacet facet = new HouseFacet(region.getRegion(), border);
         SurfaceHeightFacet surfaceHeightFacet = region.getRegionFacet(SurfaceHeightFacet.class);